3096/ipswitch/example/README.md

 ---
 ### Editing the text file
 Please don't use Windows Notepad.
 99% chance you'll end up with some bad encoding that will cause this to not work.
-Use a real text editor like Sublime or Notepad++.
+Use a real text editor like Sublime, Atom, or Notepad++.
 Heck, use a hex editor, if you will, to make sure no extra bytes are there to break things.